samtupy/star/coagulator/readme.md

 It might be best to avoid passwords with special characters for now, as such characters need to be URL encoded making them more difficult to type in URI form.
 For example if a password has an @ character in it such as 'my_password@secure', the uri would look like ws://user:my_password%40secure@host:port, otherwise as you can imagine the system would get confused and think that the word secure after the first @ character was part of the address!

 Please be aware that as this application does not protect anything particularly sensative, passwords are stored in plain-text in the coagulator's configuration file at this time.
-As such, avoid the usage of passwords that are similar to those that might be used elsewhere for more sensative services.
+As such, it is strongly recommended that you avoid the usage of passwords that are similar to those that might be used elsewhere for more sensative services.